bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

   Note that multiple consecutive "m" operations will not result in multiple "moved points", but rather a single moved point that is the last operation.

+# Expressing points that are anchor points of node or box

+It is possible to refer to the anchor point of a node or a box.
+The node or box must be referenced by its id, and an anchor point that is relevant to that particular article.
+Following example draws a line between two points where the first point is located 2 grid distance to the left and 3 grid distance north of the node with id "a" and the anchor of that node is the north of the node, and the second point being the "north" anchor itself.

+    draw <node.a:n,-2,3> ~ <node.a:n>